 Signal Number Description Additional argument SIGABRT 1 Returned when any untrapped exception is thrown, such as: None A negative array size is allocated through the new operator.
 An invalid dynamic cast.
-This signal is only used if abort() or assert() are called by your C++ application, and exceptions is specified.
+This signal is only used if abort() or assert() are called by your C++ application, andexceptions is specified.
 SIGFPE 2 Signals any arithmetic exception, for example, division by zero.
 Used by hard and soft floating-point and by integer division.
-A set of bits from FE_EX_INEXACT, FE_EX_UNDERFLOW, FE_EX_OVERFLOW, FE_EX_DIVBYZERO, FE_EX_INVALID, DIVBYZERO ^a SIGILL 3 Illegal instruction.
+A set of bits from FE_EX_INEXACT, FE_EX_UNDERFLOW, FE_EX_OVERFLOW, FE_EX_DIVBYZERO, FE_EX_INVALID, DIVBYZERO a SIGILL 3 Illegal instruction.
 None SIGINT b 4 Attention request from user.
 None SIGSEGV b 5 Bad memory access.
-None SIGTERM ^b 6 Termination request.
+None SIGTERM b 6 Termination request.
 None SIGSTAK 7 Obsolete.
 None SIGRTRED 8 Redirection failed on a runtime library input/output stream.
 Name of file or device being re- opened to redirect a standard stream SIGRTMEM 9 Out of heap space during initialization or after corruption.
 Size of failed request SIGUSR1 10 User-defined.
 User-defined SIGUSR2 11 User-defined.
-User-defined SIGPVFN 12 A pure virtual function was called from C++. - SIGCPPL 13 Not normally used. - b This signal is never generated by the library.
+User-defined SIGPVFN 12 A pure virtual function was called from C++. - SIGCPPL 13 Not normally used. - SIGOUTOFHEAP ° 14 Returned by the C++ function :: operator new when out of heap space.
+Size of failed request b This signal is never generated by the library.
 It is available for you to raise manually, if required.